maitreverge/minishell_101/ressources/maitreverge/README.md

 The `strerror` function is a standard C function that returns a string describing the error code passed in the argument errno.

-- ***Function Description***:: `strerror` returns a pointer to a string that describes the error code passed in the argument errnum.
+- ***Function Description***: `strerror` returns a pointer to a string that describes the error code passed in the argument errnum.
 The string is actually a static buffer that is overwritten by each call to `strerror`.

 - ***Prototype***: `char *strerror(int errnum);`